 Already having a credit card on file makes it much easier to persuade donors to set up recurring gifts.
 They won’t have to think too hard about it because there’s no need for them to input new information.
 The whole process can stay focused on the emotions that drive philanthropic giving in the first place.

-Use this 3-step framework to help guide your recurring donation strategy.
-It’ll help your organization keep its sights on what matters most — building relationships, respecting donors’ time, and raising more support for your mission.
+Using this three-step framework will help your organization keep its sights on what matters most: building relationships, respecting donors’ time, and raising more support for your mission.

-There you have it, the ins and outs of building an effective strategy and securing more recurring donations.
-It takes both technical support from the right fundraising tools and careful thought around the donor experience, but remember that any organization can create a more stable financial foundation for themselves with the help of recurring donors.
+The ins and outs of building an effective strategy and securing more recurring donations take both technical support from the right fundraising tools and careful thought around the donor experience.
+Keep in mind that any organization can create a more stable financial foundation for itself with recurring donors.

-Remember, make it technically and emotionally easy to support your work and you’ll be building stronger relationships with donors than ever before.
+Remember, make it technically and emotionally simple to support your work, and you’ll be building stronger relationships with donors than ever before.
 Keep refining your fundraising strategies with some additional resources: